Invest in Canada Hub

 1. Methodology and Significant Assumptions

-The future-oriented statement of operations has been prepared on the basis of the government priorities and the plans of Invest in Canada as described in the Departmental Plan.
+The future-oriented statement of operations has been prepared based on government priorities and the plans of Invest in Canada as described in the Departmental Plan.

-The information in the forecast results for fiscal year 2018-19 is based on actual results as at March 7, 2019 and on forecasts for the remainder of the fiscal year.
-Forecasts have been made for the planned results for the 2019-20 fiscal year.
+The information in the forecast results for fiscal year 2021-22 is based on actual results as of January 24, 2022 and on forecasts for the remainder of the fiscal year.
+Forecasts have been made for the planned results for the 2022-23 fiscal year.

 The main assumptions underlying the forecasts are as follows: